eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 ## ESLint Migrate Plugin

-We provides an ESLint plugin for migrating built-in stylistic rules to the `@stylistic` namespace.
+We provide an ESLint plugin for migrating built-in stylistic rules to the `@stylistic` namespace.

 ```sh
 npm i -D @stylistic/eslint-plugin-migrate